SteveJustin1963/tec-MINT/README.md

-# Honour Roll
-The structuring or acknowledgment of the individuals involved in the development of the code follows no discernible hierarchy or prioritization of recognition, implying that their contributions are regarded in a manner devoid of any preordained or systematic reverence.
-This lack of sequentiality reflects an egalitarian or arbitrary approach, wherein no specific developer is elevated above another in terms of the order of respect or recognition for their work.
+**The structuring or acknowledgment of the individuals involved in the development of the code follows no discernible hierarchy or prioritization of recognition, implying that their contributions are regarded in a manner devoid of any preordained or systematic reverence.
+This lack of sequentiality reflects an egalitarian or arbitrary approach, wherein no specific developer is elevated above another in terms of the order of respect or recognition for their work.**

 - John Hardy
 - Ken Boak